memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ## The Fun Nightmares of Connected Devices

 At one of my previous companies, we released a BLE hub device to forward data from our BLE-based wearable over WiFi/Ethernet.
 The hub allowed users to quickly upload their recorded data without requiring a phone to be near these BLE devices during transfer.
-Many times, customers would power on a new hub only to not be able to connect to a network (unsupported WiFi band) or connect to our backend (port 443 blocked).
-The only workaround required customers to use the Ethernet port (WiFi interface literally unplugged from inside the housing).
+Customers often would power on a new hub only to be unable to connect to a network (unsupported WiFi band) or connect to our backend (port 443 blocked).
 Even crossing continents caused issues as the device booted with the incorrect system time.
 At some point, you will experience some of the fun nightmares of connectivity.
 Why do these problems exist in the first place, though?
 Here’s some of what makes connectivity challenging:

 - **Complexity**: Connectivity schemes are complex, but for good reason.
 These protocols have separate layers responsible for security, routing, retransmission, framing, and error detection.
 This significant cost does bring the benefit of robustness in nearly all situations.
 - **Interoperability**: Connectivity requires compatible operation between multiple components and entities.
 Let’s take the case of BLE.
 Here, we have to contend with our device’s BLE version, the phone/gateway’s BLE version, the phone/gateway OS-supported BLE features, the version of the device’s BLE service, the client-side compatibility with the service, etc. There’s an unlimited number of combinations to take into account.
 - **Environmental Conditions**: One of the most challenging factors is how a device’s environment affects connectivity performance.
 Depending on the protocol and congestion, this can reduce bandwidth by orders of magnitude or even result in full denial of service.
 The device environment can manifest in strange intermittent failures or change the operating range of your device.
 - **Accessibility**: One of the most frustrating problems is that when you need your device’s data the most, you may not be able to get it!
 To get insights on connectivity, either you need an out-of-band channel using a different method, or you need to be connected.
 To get connectivity data, we need connectivity in the first place!

-All of these are difficult and challenging problems.
+All of these are complex and challenging problems.
 I learned so much solving these problems, but I was terrified when a new one would pop up.
-It was a ton of effort each time and it took far too long for us to get an initial monitoring component in place.
+It was a ton of effort each time, and it took far too long for us to get an initial monitoring component in place.
 I dreamed of a dashboard like this:

 <p align="center">
   <img width="650" src="{% img_url connectivity-metrics/metrics-dashboard-example.png %}" alt="Example connectivity metrics dashboard" />